 Stages of distraction

-Social media, the face of internet, is visibly instrumental in distracting the audience from seeing the bigger picture.
+Social media, the face of the internet, is visibly instrumental in distracting the audience from seeing the bigger picture.
 They achieve this in three stages.
-First, the capitalist class exercises a hold over the cultural and media industries to advance and promote the collective interests of the capitalist class.
+First, because of capitalism, the capitalist class exercises a hold over the cultural and media industries to advance and promote the collective interests of the capitalist class.
 Thus, their ideologies prevail and dominate the mental horizons of subordinate groups.
 Assume that the central motive of the capitalist class is making the common public obsessed with their body image.
 To accomplish this task, the capitalists generate a stream of posts and photos in giant numbers promoting their eminence.

-Second, these posts use their ideological power to represent the world in a false way preventing people from getting the true picture.
-For instance, this ideological domination is used to maintain negative body images among users and strengthen the established order by falsely projecting one type of figure as being natural, desirable and inevitable.
+Second, these posts use their ideological power to represent the world in a false way, preventing people from getting the true picture.
+For instance, this ideological domination is used to maintain negative body images among users and strengthen the established order by falsely projecting one type of figure as being natural, desirable, and inevitable.

-Through these stages of promotion, false projection and institutionalization of hypnotic passivity, the capitalists firmly ingrain their ideologies.
+Through these stages of promotion, false projection, and institutionalization of hypnotic passivity, the capitalists firmly ingrain their ideologies.
 What do they achieve through this?
 Distraction from reality.

 Chancing upon an achievement of a friend in social networking sites triggers feelings of self-pity, resentment and envy leading to depression.
 People treat these sites as popular trophy shelves by displaying their strengths and opportunities and not weaknesses and losses.

 Dearth of humanisation in social networking sites is evident from these happenings.
 They do not display users as complex individuals with their own palette of strengths and weaknesses.
-With an increasing need to flaunt one’s success, there is loss of individuality in the bargain.
+With an increasing need to flaunt one’s success, there is a loss of individuality in the bargain.
 This is owing to the fact that, the network exposes only that appealing fragment of a person’s life for other users.

-Depression, irritability, fear, anxiety, loneliness, Lack of concentration, stress, resentment and a feeling of loss are some of the impacts of internet addiction.
+Depression, irritability, fear, anxiety, loneliness, Lack of concentration, stress, resentment, and a feeling of loss are some of the impacts of internet addiction.
 Even self-destructive thoughts stem from these situations.

 Conclusion